prgumd/Parrot-Bebop2-Setup/README.md

 0 \ .0 \ .0
 3 \ .3 \.
 [0-9] \ +
 ```
-   a.
-Press `i` to enter text entry mode in `vim`.
+   1. Press `i` to enter text entry mode in `vim`.

-   b.
-Type the version number of the firmware you downloaded in the last line:
+   2. Type the version number of the firmware you downloaded in the last line:
   ```
   # List of firmware versions to which to downgrade is allowed
   # Regexps are basic regular expressions (BRE).
 See grep (1) manpage on a